mkamadeus/final-report/README.md

 make
 ```

+but it's recommended to use the extension instead.

-### Using Latex Workshop
+### Using LaTeX Workshop

-If you're using the [VSCode Latex Workshop](https://github.com/James-Yu/LaTeX-Workshop) extension, the `settings.json` file for VSCode is provided for you to use.
+If you're using the [VSCode LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) extension, the `settings.json` file for VSCode is provided for you to use.
 You can run the build command provided from the extension's tab.

 ## Document Structure